GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 Below the histogram is a slider control that can be used to filter wavefronts.
 The two sliders allow you to specify a clock range for the wavefronts to analyze.
 Only wavefronts that fall into the specified range will contribute to the Latency, Hit count and Instruction cost percentage values displayed.
-If a range is set, the *fastest in selection* and "slowest in selection" filters will show information from the fastest and slowest waves within that range.
+If a range is set, the *fastest in selection* and *slowest in selection* filters will show information from the fastest and slowest waves within that range.

 The histogram only appears when there is more than one wavefront analyzed for the selected shader.